Views:

 Note: The LUSID user running the query must have sufficient access control permissions to both use the provider and read instrument and property data stored in LUSID.
 This should automatically be the case if you are the domain owner.

-Note that, by default, the core Lusid.Instrument provider does not retrieve properties.
-You can use Lusid.Instrument.Property to do so in conjunction with any other provider (including Lusid.Instrument) to analyse all the data associated with instruments.
+Note that, by default, the Lusid.Instrument entity provider does not retrieve properties.
+You can use Lusid.Instrument.Property to do so in conjunction with other providers (including Lusid.Instrument) to analyse all the data associated with instruments.

 Basic usage